rcx/tcpbin/README.md

 - **ANON**: boolean.
 If True, all logs will be anonymised (IP will be hidden)
 - **FQDN**: domain name.
 This will be the domain name the smtp dumper will reply to `HELO`s as.
 This should be your domain name.

+## Why?

+The other http(s)bins are annoying to use when you're doing some kind of web exploitation or something low-level.
+Some of them, for example, reject payloads that are too large.
+Some even refuse connections if the wrong host header is provided.
+Others don't support https which is a dealbreaker if there's a same-origin policy in use.
+This script is also designed to be stupid simple and hassle-free to setup on any server: no Docker, no Vagrant, no Python package dependencies etc. Simply wget the script and run it.

 ## Closing remarks and thanks

 As I hope you can see this software is a piece of crap and I wrote it so I can dump some  verification emails and to solve some CTF challenges or temporary security engagements.
 In other words if you use this in production please contact me so we can celebrate and get some drinks together.